samsuh/2026-journal/README.md

 i couldnt figure out how to get the pedal to work with the keyboard, so that's troubleshooting i should do later.

+Djing practiced.
+Mixed a bunch of songs. got stuck around 5A around 100bpm and had nowhere to go. need to build out a bit more of a library to give myself more paths to go.

 1/1/26
 I've settled on two near years resolutions, and they both seem to revolve around music.